 In this Act, unless the contrary intention appears —

-“appeal period”, in relation to a forfeiture order, has the same meaning as in the repealed Act;
+appeal period, in relation to a forfeiture order, has the same meaning as in the repealed Act;

-“embargo notice” has the same meaning as in the repealed Part;
+embargo notice has the same meaning as in the repealed Part;

-“forfeiture order” has the same meaning as in the repealed Act;
+forfeiture order has the same meaning as in the repealed Act;

-“holding order” has the same meaning as in the repealed Part;
+holding order has the same meaning as in the repealed Part;

-“interstate forfeiture order” has the same meaning as in the repealed Act;
+interstate forfeiture order has the same meaning as in the repealed Act;

-“interstate restraining order” has the same meaning as in the repealed Act;
+interstate restraining order has the same meaning as in the repealed Act;

-“repealed Act” means the Crimes (Confiscation of Profits) Act 1988 as in force before its repeal by section 4;
+repealed Act means the Crimes (Confiscation of Profits) Act 1988 as in force before its repeal by section 4;

-“repealed Part” means Part IV of the Misuse of Drugs Act 1981 as in force before its repeal by section 5.
+repealed Part means Part IV of the Misuse of Drugs Act 1981 as in force before its repeal by section 5.

 6. Applications to court under repealed law — savings